opencv/opencv/modules/core/doc/basic_structures.rst

     :param m: Another dot-product operand.

 The method computes a dot-product of two matrices.
 If the matrices are not single-column or single-row vectors, the top-to-bottom left-to-right scan ordering is used to treat them as 1D vectors.
-The vectors must have the same size and the same type.
+The vectors must have the same size and type.
 If the matrices have more than one channel, the dot products from all the channels are summed together.

-.. index:: Mat::zeros

 Mat::zeros
 --------------